bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 Lighthouse displays information relevant to elements contributing to the CLS score.
 In this example, the banner above the carousel causes a loading issue.
 Once the image is resized or removed the CLS score improves.

 After removing some unused bytes, minifying JavaScript files, and resizing an image, the performance score is 77.
-The LCP score is now 4.3s, the TBT score is 120 ms and the CLS score is 0.001.
+The LCP score is now 4.3 s, the TBT score is 120 ms and the CLS score is 0.001.
 You can continue to remove additional unused bytes to improve your performance score and metrics.

 ![Improved Performance Metrics](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/performance-example-3.png "Improved Performance Metrics")